junxit/us-congress-bills-111/metadata.md

 - 2010-06-15 — Placed on the Union Calendar, Calendar No. 290.
 - 2010-06-15 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-507.
 - 2010-06-15 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-507.
+- 2010-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-06-23 — Considered as unfinished business. (consideration: CR H4731-4732)
+- 2010-06-23 — Considered under suspension of the rules. (consideration: CR H4698-4701)
+- 2010-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3993.
+- 2010-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-23 — Ms. Matsui moved to suspend the rules and pass the bill, as amended.
+- 2010-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 41 (Roll no. 383). (text: CR H4698-4700)
+- 2010-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 41 (Roll no. 383).(text: CR H4698-4700)